Updated: Feb 23, 2022

 So how do we overcome both internal and external worlds?

-Later on along came my involvement with Christianity.
+Later on, along came my involvement with Christianity.
 I’ve had much help from humans with overcoming my worlds.
-But, none of it compares to the improvements I’ve made by reading the bible, hovering with other’s who work with their spirit, and working to follow the words of Christ.
+But, none of it compares to the improvements I’ve made by reading the Bible, hanging out with other’s who work from their spirit, and working to follow the words of Christ.
 There’s a speed and amount of repair that comes with putting God first that I’d never imagined before doing so.

 In fact I thought it was impossible to make any improvements quickly.
 I believed the logic was that, if it takes years to break something in a human, it equally takes years to fix it.
 Sometimes that’s true, but not as often as I used to think.

 What I didn’t realize then was that living a life with some of my issues was like trying to swim in a dry pool.
 Missing the Holy Trinity in my life was like that pool missing its water.
-Sometimes, you can swim as soon as the moment you fill it.
+Sometimes, you can swim as soon as you fill it up.

 Here’s the main trick though; If you truly want the benefits of swimming, you have to get all the way in the water.
 That doesn’t just mean leaning on Christ for solace.
 That also means leaning on the potential power of what’s in the mirror, that is, the power to self improve, which brings the power of understanding others as well.